openvinotoolkit/openvino/docs/articles_en/learn_openvino/openvino_samples/get_started_demos.md

 Convert the Model
 ================================

-If Your model requires conversion, check the :doc:`article <https://docs.openvino.ai/2023.1/openvino_docs_get_started_get_started_demos.html>` for information how to do it.
+If Your model requires conversion, check the `article <https://docs.openvino.ai/2023.1/openvino_docs_get_started_get_started_demos.html>` for information how to do it.

 Download a Media to use